-Overall, 69 percent of the shooters had psychotic features, 50 percent had psychopathic features, and 19 percent had some features of traumatized shooters.
-Among random attackers, 78 percent had psychotic symptoms, 22 percent had psychopathic traits, and 33 percent had some level of traumatized features.
-In contrast, 50 percent of targeted shooters had psychotic symptoms, 100 percent had psychopathic traits, and none of them were traumatized.
-These data are presented in Figure 1.
+Overall, 69% of the shooters had psychotic features, 50% had psychopathic features, and 19% had some features of traumatized shooters.
+Among random attackers, 78% had psychotic symptoms, 22% had psychopathic traits, and 33% had some level of traumatized features.
+In contrast, 50% of targeted shooters had psychotic symptoms, 100% had psychopathic traits, and none of them were traumatized.
+Psychopathic/psychotic/traumatized are not mutually exclusive and therefore the chart does not add to 100.
+This data is presented in Figure 1.